peap/git-global/README.md

 The following are some ideas I've had about future subcommands and features:

-* `git global unstaged`: show all repos that have unstaged changes
-* `git global staged`: show all repos that have staged changes
 * `git global stashed`: show all repos that have stashed changes
 * `git global dirty`: show all repos that have changes of any kind
 * `git global branched`: show all repos not on `master` (TODO: or a different